Dr Philip Ross

 Personal Website: http://www.philrossnz.com

 I am a marine ecologist at the University of Waikato.
 Since 2012 I have worked as a Research Fellow/Post-doc at the University of Waikato's Coastal Marine Field Station in Tauranga.

 For more details about my research and opportunities for students please check out my website

 My area of specialty is marine community ecology and molecular ecology with a focus on temperate soft sediment and rocky reef ecosystems.
 I’m interested in understanding how communities of sea creatures respond to and recover from disturbances, particularly man-made disturbances.
 For the last few years my research has been focused on trying to determine the ecological effects of the MV Rena grounding on Astrolabe Reef.
 Recently, I have begun working on toheroa, a large endemic surf clam occurring on only a handful of west coast surf beaches.
 For this work I will be combining archaeology and population genetics with Matauranga Māori (Māori knowledge) to gain a better understanding of early human influences on the distribution of toheroa and the extent to which early Māori manipulated their marine environment.

-- Cadwallader, Helen (in progress) Diet composition and heavy metal accumulation in NZ Batoid Elasmobranchs.
+- Cadwallader, Helen (2020) Diet composition and heavy metal accumulation in NZ Batoid Elasmobranchs.
 (Chief supervisor: Chris Battershill).

 - McCormack, Sam (in progress) Sponge taxonomy and conservation.
 (Chief supervisor: Chris Battershill).

 - Kellet, Melissa (in progress) Coastal habitat partitioning by sharks and rays (elasmobranchs).
 (Chief supervisor: Chris Battershill).

 - Cope, Jane (2018) The effects of changing land use on habitat suitability and the recovery of toheroa.